 George Lefcoe, a professor of law at the University of Southern California, said the lawsuits challenging CARB’s transportation policies are particularly powerful.
 “Automobiles are the survival mechanism for low-income people,” Lefcoe noted.

 “If you try to increase the cost of automobiles, you hurt low-income people.”

 If low-income communities will be harmed, who will benefit?

 Research from Morgan State University suggests white, wealthy liberals.
-EV owners are predominately white males who are more educated, affluent, older, and more environmentally focused than owners of traditional cars.
+EV owners are predominantly white males who are more educated, affluent, older, and more environmentally focused than owners of traditional cars.
 Electric vehicles are more popular among Democrats and least popular among those not interested in politics.

 While Governor Walz’s proposed rules may improve his standing with urban elites in St. Paul, they will do little to improve the environment.